EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 The BelayBox is a reference platform specifically designed for development and testing of the open source software EVerest.

-Inside the box, a Raspberry Pi is built in and we are officially part of the "Powered by Raspberry Pi" scheme:
+It is delivered as a development kit, which has to be assembled following the instructions in this documentation.
+Part of the kit is a Raspberry Pi and we are officially part of the "Powered by Raspberry Pi" scheme:

 .. image:: img/powered-by-pi.png
   :width: 300